pgp-pasteur-fr/MetaGenSense/README.md

 The Admin User can connect to the admin page of the application: http://metagensense.test.fr:8000/admin/

-The user can also connect to Galaxy:
-localhost:8080 to follow the analysis on the Galaxy side:
+The user can also connect to Galaxy, `localhost:8080` to follow the analysis on the Galaxy side:

  - **login**: john.doe@pasteur.fr
  - **password**: metagensense